sunny-lee3/sunny-lee3/README.md

 ### Hello 👋

-🔭 I’m currently working on BountyExpress [BountyExpressRepo](https://github.com/sunny-lee3/bountyExpress-Front.git).
-The vision for this web application is to create a social network, that will allow users to express an imagination and make those dreams a reality.
-This is a continuation project from "Bounty" [Organization for Bounty](https://github.com/Creams-Quad) (this web application uses a users dream but with ice-cream), and will have additional features and an entirely different user story.
-Furthermore, I will be introducing the use of TestCafe to (React) the front-end for functional testing, as well as some non-functional testing.
-The same concept will remain.

-As any engineer does, I am continuously learning and am open to any guidance, or suggestions so send them my way!
+As a new-comer in the developer wolrd, I am continuously learning and am open to any guidance, or suggestions so send them my way!

 *Fun Fact: On days where the responsibility is at its lowest, and I find myself deprived of movement, I am watching anime - or working on a personal project.* ✨